spencer-bump/DisasterAware-CMAPI-v1.2.0-Launch-Channel-Commands/README.md

 The files in this repository can be used to create an example widget that demonstrates the following list of commands.

-### list
+# list
-#DisasterAware: OWF Command Documentation
-##Launch:
+#DisasterAware CMAPI
 #### DisasterAware Launch with Payload: [launch](#launch)
-##Channels:
+#Channels
 #### Set Language Translation: ["gbsp.localeChannel"](#gbsp_locale_channel)
 #### Add Layer Filter: ["layer.filter.add"](#layer_filter_add)
 #### Toggle Layer Filter:["layer.filter.toggle"](#layer_filter_toggle)